 And, the journey is extremely wonderful so far.

-Today I’m making my living out of my online earning.
+Today I’m making my living out of my online earnings.

-Where one of my blogger friends started her blog a few months earlier than me and has written more than 800 blog posts, still, she has not earned any significant income from it.
+Where one of my blogger friends started her blog a few months earlier than me and has written more than 1200 blog posts, but still, she has not earned any significant income from it.

 Why does this happen?

-Though I keep learning new things every day to improve my knowledge as well as skills, there are a few things which have helped me to get success as a blogger.
+Though I keep learning new things every day to improve my knowledge as well as skills, there are a few things that have helped me to get success as a blogger.

 I can replicate them to make my strategies for my upcoming blogging projects.